 How to Use Games for Marketing, Education & Training During Coronavirus (COVID-19)

-It’s been a number of months now since the coronavirus (COVID-19) hit, the profound effects of which we’ve all been feeling, whether that’s impacts on family, friends, ourselves, or all of the above.
-But unfortunately it looks like it’s here to stay for the foreseeable future.
+It’s been a number of months now since the coronavirus (COVID-19) pandemic hit, the profound effects of which we’ve all been feeling, whether that’s impacts on family, friends, ourselves, how we interact with eachother, or all of the above.
+But unfortunately it looks like the coronavirus pandemic is here to stay for the foreseeable future.

-We’ve seen lots of businesses trying to figure out how to adapt to restrictions, including cancellation of events, inability to have face-to-face time and people generally spending more time at home and doing more of their day-to-day tasks and work remotely and online.
+We’ve seen lots of businesses and brands trying to figure out how to adapt to changes including lockdown restrictions, cancellation of events, social distancing measures, inability to have face-to-face time and people generally spending more time at home and doing more of their day-to-day tasks and work remotely and online.

 If you’ve had to cancel trade shows or marketing events or want to make your educational and training content available to people from home, now’s a good time to look at moving your content online.
 Games can add a new fun interactive experience to this.